rhaslund/labguides/vbr-9.5u3/module-05/content.md

 12. [] Click the **Next** button on the **Virtual Machines** step.
 13. [] Keep the default settings and click the **Next** button on the **Recovery Mode** step.
 14. [] Keep the default settings and click the **Next** button on the **Reason** step.
-15. [] Click **Show objects**.
+15. [] Click the **Show objects** text link.
 16. [] Click the **OK** button.
 17. [] Click the **Finish** button on the **Summary** step.
-> Note: Note: When you perform restore operations on the same Veeam backup server where it was backed up, the storage keys and metakeys required to unlock an encrypted file are still stored in the Veeam Backup & Replication database.
+> Note: When you perform restore operations on the same Veeam backup server where it was backed up, the storage keys and metakeys required to unlock an encrypted file are still stored in the Veeam Backup & Replication database.
 Veeam Backup & Replication uses these keys to unlock the backup file, and you do not have to enter a password.

 18. [] Watch the restore process until you see the **Waiting for user action...** text then click the **Close** button.
 19. [] Launch the **Hyper-V Manager** from the Windows task bar.
 20. [] Select the **VEEAM-DCINFRA** host.
-21. [] Right click the **Tiny-Veeam2** virtual machine.
+21. [] Select the **Tiny-Veeam2** virtual machine.
-22. [] Select **Connect**.
-23. [] Verify the virtual machine guest operation system boots (FreeDOS) then switch back to the **Veeam Backup & Replication console** window via the Windows task bar.
+23. [] Verify the **Snapshots** pane containts **Veeam Instant VM Recovery snapshot** then close the **Hyper-V Manager** window.
 24. [] Select **Instant Recovery (1)** in the **Home** view.
-25. [] Right click the **Tiny-Veeam2** virtual machine.
+25. [] Select the **Tiny-Veeam2** virtual machine.
-26. [] Select **Migrate to production...**.
-27. [] Double click the pending **Instant Recovery** session.
+26. [] Click the **Migrate to production...** button on the **Instant VM Recovery** ribbon.
-28. [] Watch the migration process until it is completed then click the **Close** button.
+> Note: As soon as the migrate to production is completed the Instant Recovery (1) section will disappear.
+If you no longer see Instant VM Recovery (1) it means the migration to production has completed.

 ===